friendsofdesign/javascript-jquery-essentials-2017/chapter_9.md

   // Append the child to the p tag ­ add the text to the paragraph tags paragraph.appendChild(newNode);
-  //identify the element on page we want to add it to ­ the div with id myArticle var element = document.getElementById('myArticle');
+  // Identify the element on page we want to add it to ­ the div with id myArticle var element = document.getElementById('myArticle');
-  // add the paragraph to the div myArticle element.appendChild(paragraph);
+  // Add the paragraph to the div myArticle element.appendChild(paragraph);
 </script>
 ```